alat-rights/alana-utilities/docs/README.md

 2. Make your Anthropic API key available as an environment variable. `os.environ["ANTHROPIC_API_KEY"] = "..."`

 The documentation for this project is hosted at [utils.alana.computer](https://utils.alana.computer).

-## Is this for me?
-This library is designed to make interacting with Claude fast and easy.
-It is primarily targetted toward people writing non-production, prototype code.
-It prioritizes developer ergonomics.

-It speeds up lots of things that I frequently find myself doing with Claude.

-- Generating a response to a user and system prompt `alana.gen(user=..., system=...)`
-- Creating and/or extending a list of MessageParams `alana.respond(message_content, role="user")`
-- Extracting content from Claude's output using Regex `alana.get_xml(tag, content)`
-- Generate a prompt or a Python list of few-shot examples `alana.gen_prompt` & `alana.few_shot` respectively

 ## Philosophy
 - Programming is too slow!
 This is doubly true when you're interacting with LLMs.
 By building nice utilities with sane defaults, I hope to speed up my (and maybe your) workflow.